fabriziovarriale/creditprofile/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Open your browser and navigate to http://localhost:3000
 ```

 **Edit a file directly in GitHub**